JennyCNS/temporal-variation-eurytemora/Scripts/overall-steps-analysis.md

 model <- lm(mean_cov ~ log, data = merged_data)
 summary(model)

+###that is the final and correct one, the others before were not right!
 # now I will check what the allele frequencies are doing!

 chrom <- read.table(file="/gxfs_home/geomar/smomw573/work/seasonal_adaptation/analysis/GLM/chroms.txt", header= T)